csrao0721/devops-test/README.md

 ## Your Mission

 Should you choose to accept it ...
-We have provided an [AWS Sam](https://github.com/awslabs/serverless-application-model) project that recieves a request over an api and simply drops it into an s3 bucket.
+We have provided an [AWS Sam](https://github.com/awslabs/serverless-application-model) project that recieves a request over an api to store some content in an s3 bucket.
 You need to develop tooling to enable developers to iterate on this project and get changes to production as fast as possible.

 At heavywater, in addition to writing source code, deveopers are responsible for writing infrastructure as code so tooling you develop must consider that developers may want to make changes on the cloudformation templates in addition to source.